Sean Thomas (writer)

-Sean Thomas is a British journalist and author.
-Born in Devon, England, he studied Philosophy at University College London.
-As a journalist he has written for The Times, The Daily Mail, The Spectator and The Guardian, chiefly on travel, politics and art.
-When he writes under the name of Tom Knox, he specialises in archaeological and religious thrillers.
-More recently he has written novels under the pen name S K Tremayne.
+Sean Thomas (born 1963) is a British journalist and author.
+Born in Devon, England, and educated at University College London, he has written for publications such as The Times, the Daily Mail, The Spectator and The Guardian, mainly on travel, politics and art.
+He has written about his troubled early life and multiple stepmothers.
+His father was the writer and translator D. M. Thomas, who died in 2023.

+As a novelist, Thomas uses multiple pseudonyms.
+As Tom Knox, he specialises in archaeological and religious thrillers.
+He has also published erotic fiction under the pseudonym A. J. Molloy.
+More recently, he has written novels under the pen name S. K. Tremayne.